 Section 503.
 Conflicts of Interest.

-The provisions of Chapter 11 of Title 18, United States Code, shall apply to the directors and all officers and the number, functions and compensation of persons employed or under contract by the Authority at salary rates exceeding \$2,500 per month.
+The provisions of Chapter 11 of Title 18, United States Code, shall apply to the directors and all officers and employees of the Authority, and the Board of Directors shall have authority to promulgate regulations thereunder.